-If you are concerned about using the library or finding suitable resources, particularly if you are visually impaired or print disabled, the more we know about your proposed course of study the more we can help.
-Please contact our Additional Needs Co-ordinator Linda Jones (email@example.com) 023 9284 3240 as early as possible with details of your course and specific needs for the next academic year.
-If possible please give us details of the units which you plan to study.
+If you are concerned about using the library or finding suitable resources - particularly if you are visually impaired or print disabled - the more we know about your proposed course of study, the more we can help.
+Please contact the Library as early as possible with details of your course and specific needs for the next academic year.
+If possible, please give us details of the units which you plan to study.
 The library can then work with you to ensure as much as possible is in place before your arrival.

-If you intend to work with a support worker who is not a registered student at the university or engaged via Clear Links or Hampshire Autistic Society, you/they can request an application form from the Library (in person, by phone or by e-mail).
-They will need to bring this application form and a passport photograph with proof of ID with them to obtain a free External Reader’s Reference Card for the Library.
+If you intend to work with a support worker who is not a registered student at the university, or engaged via Clear Links or Hampshire Autistic Society, you/they can request an application form from the Library (in person, by phone or by email).
+They will need to bring this application form, a passport photograph and proof of ID with them and they can then become an External member of the Library.
+There is no charge for this service.
 Doing this before your first visit to use the library will save you time.
 It also means your support worker can access library facilities independently for collecting, returning, scanning and printing on your behalf throughout the year.